pamir-ai-pkgs/distiller-sdk/README.md

 #### Bitpacking Transformations (Standalone Functions)

-**Note**: For EPD128x250, the native orientation is 128×250 (portrait), but the display is mounted as 250×128 (landscape).
+**Note**: For EPD128x250, the display is physically mounted as 250×128 landscape (default orientation).
-The vendor firmware requires width=128, height=250 internally for proper bit packing.
+However, the vendor controller expects 128×250 portrait data due to firmware logic.
-When working with bitpacked data, ensure your dimensions match the firmware requirements.
+When working with bitpacked data, you create content in landscape (250×128), then transform to portrait (128×250) for the vendor.

 ```python
 from distiller_sdk.hardware.eink import (